qasterr/survival-lights/README.md

 ### Place the light blocks

 While wearing the light viewer, place the light blocks wherever you want.
-The blocks will become torches while you are nearby, but as soon as you walk away or unequip the light viewer, they will return to normal.
+The blocks will become candles while you are nearby, but as soon as you walk away or unequip the light viewer, they will return to normal.